← All posts

 v0.1.0.
 Early access.
 The daemon, DHT, extension, and publish flow all work.
 Packages exist for Arch (AUR), Debian/Ubuntu (APT), macOS (Homebrew), and Windows (MSI).

-There are sharp edges I'm aware of and not hiding — the security page lays them out honestly.
-It's not ready to be your only infrastructure.
-It is ready to be used.
+There are sharp edges I'm aware of and not hiding — the security page has the honest version.
+I wouldn't use it as my only infrastructure yet.
+I do think it is ready for people to try.

 The network is young.
 Every peer that joins makes content more resilient.
-If this sounds like your kind of thing, install the daemon and publish something.
+It also makes the weird edge cases easier to separate from normal "not enough nodes yet" behaviour.
+If this sounds like your kind of thing, install the daemon and publish something small.